 More specifically, when my PPC conversions increase, my lower-ranking pages seem to rise through the SERPs.

 It could be a coincidence, but it appears Google wants to reward those sites who are performing well on their paid medium.
 And it makes sense if my website is showing relevancy for paid users, why wouldn’t it be the same for organic ones?

 The other is, that whilst optimising my ads and pages using the AdWords data my site’s dwell time improved and better matched the intent of my visitors.
 Consequently raising my non-paid results.

 Either way, I’m not the first to nice this.
-Moz recently released a video which suggests that, much like PPC, SEO also has a quality score.
-And seeing as over 60% of Google’s algorithm is a complete mystery to the everyday marketer, I’d be surprised if SEO didn’t receive any data from it paid-counterpoint.
+Moz recently released a video that suggests that, much like PPC, SEO also has a quality score.
+And seeing as over 60% of Google’s algorithm is a complete mystery to the everyday marketer, I’d be surprised if SEO didn’t receive any data from its paid-counterpoint.